Announcements and Events

 Fill out the request form through the link below and attach your proposal and biosketch to be reviewed.Request a research studio

 Please select from the following option that best meets your needs for the studio (1, 2, or 3).

 - Aims page review and refinement.
 Submit aims page (1 page) with brief proposed methods (1 -2 pages if drafted and you want feedback).

 - Mock review of grant application.
-Submit Aims page plus a 6-page research strategy (that addresses Significance, Innovation, and Approach – design, sample, variables/measures, procedure, and data analysis sections) for review 4 weeks prior to grant submission deadline.
-No appendices please.
+Submit Aims page plus a 6-page research strategy (that addresses Significance, Innovation, and Approach – design, sample, variables/measures, procedure, and data analysis sections) for review four (4) weeks prior to the grant submission deadline.
+No appendices, please.

 - Brainstorming Session, particularly for individuals that have hit a funding roadblock.
 Submit a previous short narrative describing the status of grant submissions and what you want the reviewers to focus on.
 Include summary sheet(s) with proposal(s) for discussion.

 For additional information or to set up a studio, please contact the Great Plains IDeA-CTR office at 402.552.2260 or firstname.lastname@example.org.